google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/css.md

     DevTools opens up alongside your page.
 The code that represents the Home link, `<a href="/">Home</a>` is highlighted blue in the DOM Tree.
 This should be familiar from [Get Started with HTML and the DOM](html).
-In the **Styles** tab below the DOM Tree you can see the `font-family: 'Courier New', serif` declaration that you added to `contact.html` earlier.
+In the **Styles** tab below the DOM Tree you can see the `font-family: 'Courier New', Courier, serif` declaration that you added to `contact.html` earlier.

      <figure>
        <img src="imgs/css/add2.png"